mysticthrive/SprintiQ/README.md

-# SprintIQ.ai - AI-Powered Project Management & Story Generation Tool
+# SprintiQ.ai - AI-Powered Project Management & Story Generation Tool

-Welcome to the SprintIQ.ai project!
+Welcome to the SprintiQ.ai project!
 This is a comprehensive, AI-driven platform designed to streamline agile workflow management, story creation, prioritization, dependency tracking, and platform integrations for product teams and project managers.

 ---